aprs434/aprs434.github.io/README.md

 The `EEEE` codec algorithms are identical to the [`CCCC` codec algorithms](#encoding-cccc).

 ### Encoding F
+1. Perform input sanitisation.
-1. First, multiply the _SSID_ integer by&nbsp;16.
+2. Multiply the _SSID_ integer by&nbsp;16.
-2. Then, algebraically add to this the _Message No_ integer.
+3. Then, algebraically add to this the _Message No_ integer.
-3. Finally, convert the resulting integer to a single Base256 `F` byte.
+4. Finally, convert the resulting integer to a single Base256 `F` byte.

 ### Decoding F
 1. First, decode the given Base256 `F` byte to an integer.